Super Trouper (album): Critical reception

 The album received favorable reviews from music critics.

+In a contemporary review Record Mirror gave the album glowing praise in a five-star review, saying that they "put to shame most [other artists]".
+It gave credit to "the despair and pain of 'The Winner Takes it All' [and the] swelling optimism of the title track".
+They continue that "the secret of ABBA is never to hear them on an album where the highs become a level but each track needs to be savoured."
+Concluding "to give this album anything less than five stars would be a lie because this band never release anything less than perfection."

 William Ruhlmann from AllMusic noted that "Super Trouper found ABBA, always trend-conscious, taking account of the passing of disco and returning to the pop/rock sound typical of their early albums" and that it includes "an unusual amount of what sounded like real unhappiness into their pop music".

 Douglas Wolk from Blender gave the album four out of five stars and wrote that although it shows some "dark side" of the group like "being sick of show business", the Agnetha and Björn divorce, it has a "lot of joy" like the song "Lay All Your Love On Me".

 Christopher Thelen, from The Daily Vault gave the album an A− and wrote that "whatever was happening to the band, internally or externally, they were able to take it and put the best creative spin on it.
 The result was possibly their best album".

 American magazines Record World and Cash Box wrote favorable reviews, the former saying the group "continues to create stunning pop music with remarkable consistency," while the latter described the album as "another top quality collection of ballads and pop songs featuring the soaring female harmonies and A/C-oriented instrumentation that has carried it to a preeminent position in the international market."

 British magazine Record Business noted "the group's never-failing melodic knack and unmistakable production touches shine through" the album.

 The German counterpart of Rolling Stone magazine and The Rolling Stone Album Guide both gave four out of five stars, while Smash Hits magazine and The Encyclopedia of Popular Music gave the album mixed reviews.